 Nutritional Facts

-In addition to topical application, aloe vera is also available for consumption (especially as Aloe Vera juice).
-The inner leaf gel contains vitamins A, C, E, and several of the B vitamins (including B12).
-It also provides essential amino acids and minerals such as calcium, magnesium, and zinc.
-These are important for several bodily functions.
-Aloe vera is also a good source of silicon, a mineral necessary for bone health and connective tissue integrity.
-Studies have found that silicon from aloe vera supplements is highly bioavailable, meaning that it is readily absorbed by the body (4).
+Besides being used on your skin, aloe vera is also available for consumption, especially as juice.
+The inner leaf gel contains vitamins A, C, E, and several B vitamins (including B12).
+It provides essential amino acids (building blocks of protein) and minerals such as calcium, magnesium, and zinc.
+These nutrients support many essential bodily functions.

 Aloe Vera: Uses and Benefits